sstarzh/vnfmanager/docs/review.rst

 .. note:: Script performs the following:
-    Creates extnet Openstack network and Router with corresponding interfaces; starts rabbitmq-server on controller node; forces Nova service to register compute nodes with new hostnames and creates necessary routes on jumphost and BIG-IQ VMs
+    Creates extnet Openstack network and 2 Routers with corresponding interfaces; starts rabbitmq-server on controller node; forces Nova service to register compute nodes with new hostnames and creates necessary routes on jumphost and BIG-IQ VMs

 5. **Point Firefox browser to Openstack Horizon Dashboard at `http://10.1.20.4/`**